Skaruts/Game-of-Life-in-multiple-languages/Odin/gol_raylib/README.md

 You can paint/erase cells with the mouse buttons, pause with `Space`, randomize the board with `R`, clear or fill the grid with `C` or `F`

-(If there are different variations of the same algorithm, it's just my way of keeping in mind alternative ways to do something, for later reference).
+(If there are different variations of the same algorithm, it's just my way of keeping in mind alternative ways to do something (in Odin), for later reference).

 ### The Articles